anime-themes-and-symbolism

 Key Takeaways

-- These anime create emotional connections like personal farewell letters.
+- These anime create emotional connections similar to receiving a personal farewell letter.

 - The stories blend sadness and hope in their goodbyes.